sijang/sijang.github.io/_pages/quotes.md

   > Be proud -- you survived the days you thought you couldn't.

   > Move in silence, only speak when it's time to say checkmate.

+  > Being alone is a power very few can handle.

+  > Don't call it a problem.
+Instead, call it a challenge.

+  > Believing in yourself is the first secret to success.

+  > Learn how to turn a negative mind into a postiive one.

+  > Never tolerate disrespect, not even from yourself.

+  > One day you will thank yourself for not giving up.

+  > Change the world by being yourself.

+  > Whatever you do, do it well.

+  > Don't you know your imperfections are a blessing.

+  > If life were predictable it would cease to be life and be without flavor.

+  > The big lesson in life is never be scared of anyone or anything.

 ## AGI
   > Everything is constructive.